SmaranJaianand/CampusMind/USER_MANUAL.md

 These directories contain supporting code.

 -   **`hooks/`**: Custom React hooks used throughout the application.
 -   **`lib/`**: Utility functions, TypeScript definitions, and data loaders.
+    - **`firebase.ts`**: Initializes the Firebase SDK.
+This file is the central point for accessing Firebase services like Auth and Firestore.
-The `placeholder-images.json` is a good example of how static data is managed.
+    - `placeholder-images.json` is a good example of how static data is managed.

 ### Configuration Files

+-   **`.env`**: Stores environment variables, including the sensitive API keys for Firebase. **This file should not be committed to version control.**
 -   **`tailwind.config.ts`**: Defines the app's design system, including colors, fonts, and spacing, based on the ShadCN theme.
 -   **`next.config.ts`**: Configuration for the Next.js framework.
 -   **`components.json`**: Configuration for the ShadCN UI library, defining where components are stored and how they are aliased.